 Special Circumstances can include situations where current year income is much lower than what you reported on the FAFSA, or you had unusual or extraordinary expenses (not associated with lifestyle choices) that negatively affected your current financial situation.
 These circumstances include, but are not limited to:

-- Unusual medical and/or dental expenses that were incurred during the tax year provided on the FAFSA
+- Unusual out-of-pocket medical and/or dental expenses that were incurred during the tax year provided on the FAFSA

 - Death, divorce, or separation has occurred since the FAFSA was filed